 In fact, a great way to use your segmented list of non-customers is to promote a discounted offer.
 That might be just the incentive they need to sign up.

 Remember, though, it’s a great idea to add some “fear of loss” to your promotions.
-That creates a sense of urgency so people will more likely pull the trigger.
+That creates a sense of urgency so people are more likely to pull the trigger.

 For example, offer a discount that lasts for only 48 hours.